Populations at Risk

 While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to International Human Rights Law.
 By openly calling for armed vigilantes to join his "war on drugs," President Duterte has actively promoted an atmosphere of impunity for murder.
 Filipinos are at risk of extrajudicial killings that may amount to crimes against humanity.

 The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos from crimes against humanity, including those accused of drug offenses.

 During November 2016 the United States halted the sale of 26,000 assault rifles to the PNP and reallocated $4.5 million in aid to maritime security and human rights training, citing concerns over human rights violations.
-Other states have continued to donate arms to the PNP including China, which recently transferred over $3 million worth of small arms and ammunition, and Russia, which donated assault rifles.
+Other states have continued to donate arms to the PNP including China, which recently transferred over $3 million worth of small arms and ammunition.
+Russia has also donated assault rifles to the PNP.